garygr2002/Rebalance/README.md

 ### Referenced Accounts

 Referenced accounts begin at column 158, and maybe up to 16 characters long per referenced account.
 Their content is constrained to positive integers.
 The referenced accounts may be used by the indicated synthesizer.
 For example, an averaging synthesizer will need to reference the accounts it is expected to average.

+## Portfolio File

+The portfolio file is one of sixteen csv files that act at input to the software.
+Files in this format are located in a directory named "portfolio" located in the directory identified in the source preference.
+Files of this type have the prefix "portfolio_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
+When run with no command line options, the software will read, and use the portfolio file that has the latest date that is not later than the date of the latest holding file.
+The portfolio contains information that is required to identify, valuate and rebalance portfolios.
+The key for the rows in the file is a mnemonic that should uniquely identify the investor associated with the portfolio.
+The following are the fields of a portfolio file row.

+### Mnemonic

+The portfolio mnemonic begins in column 1, and may be 16 characters long.
+Its content is not constrained as long as it is not blank.
+The portfolio mnemonic uniquely identifies the investor associated with the portfolio.

+### Name

+The investor name begins in column 18, and may be 20 characters long.
+Its content is not constrained.
+The software uses the investor name (rather than the investor mnemonic) in portfolio report files to make those files more readable.

+### Birthdate

+The investor birthdate begins in column 39, and is 10 characters long.
+Its content must be in the format yyyy-mm-dd, the year, month and day of the investor's birth.
+The software uses this date to determine the investor's earliest eligibility for Social Security.

+### Mortality Date

+The investor mortality date begins in column 50, and is 10 characters long.
+Its content must be in the format yyyy-mm-dd, the year, month and day of the investor's estimated mortality date.
+I recommend using Social Security life expectancy tables and a date calculator to determine this date.
+The software uses this date to determine the value of annuities, pensions and Social Security.

+### Filing Status

+The filing status begins in column 61, and is 8 characters long.
+Its content is constrained to one of the following strings: "Head", "Joint", "Separate", or "Single".
+Case is not important.
+The filing status characterizes the income tax filing status of the investor.
+The possible values mean, respectively, head-of-household, married-filing-jointly, married-filing-separately, or single.
+The software uses the filing status to determine income tax and capital gains tax, as necessary.

+### Social Security

+The monthly Social Security income begins in column 70, and may be up to 8 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+The monthly Social Security income is either: 1) the anticipated Social Security benefit beginning at investor age 62, or; 2) the known benefit as of the current date.
+The software will use the latter of the two dates, as necessary.
+If the holding file does not specify an explicit valuation for a Social Security account, the software will synthesize the total value of Social Security using this amount, as well as the birthdate and expected mortality date of the investor.

+### CPI Adjusted

+The monthly CPI adjusted income begins in column 79, and may be up to 8 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+The monthly CPI adjusted income is the total CPI adjusted annuity and/or pension income of the investor.
+The software assumes the income is current, and will continue through the lifetime of the investor.
+If the holding file does not specify an explicit valuation for a CPI adjusted account, the software will synthesize the total value of the annuity/pension income using this amount and the expected mortality date of the investor.

+### Non-CPI Adjusted

+The monthly non-CPI adjusted income begins in column 88, and may be up to 8 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+The monthly non-CPI adjusted income is the total non-CPI adjusted annuity and/or pension income of the investor.
+The software assumes the income is current, and will continue through the lifetime of the investor.
+If the holding file does not specify an explicit valuation for a non-CPI adjusted account, the software will synthesize the total value of the annuity/pension income using this amount and the expected mortality date of the investor.
+It will also use the expected annual rate of inflation to reduce the real purchasing value of the monthly benefit over time.

+### Taxable Income

+The annual taxable income begins in column 97, and may be up to 10 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+The software uses the annual taxable income for calculating income and capital gains tax, where necessary, and in portfolio reports.

+### Weight Equities

+The weight equities begins at column 108, and may be up to 6 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+Although conveniently specified as a percent, the value is actually a weight assigned to equity (or stock) investments.
+If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to equities.

+### Weight Bonds

+The weight bonds begins at column 115, and may be up to 6 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+Although conveniently specified as a percent, the value is actually a weight assigned to bond investments.
+If this field, and that for equities, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.

+### Weight Cash

+The weight cash begins at column 122, and may be up to 6 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+Although conveniently specified as a percent, the value is actually a weight assigned to cash investments (e.g. checking or savings accounts, or CDs).
+If this field, and that for equities, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.

+### Weight Real Estate

+The weight cash begins at column 129, and may be up to 6 characters long.
+Its content is constrained to a non-negative number, possibly with a decimal point.
+Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
+If this field, and that for equities, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

+### Adjust from High

+The adjust-from-high flag begins at column 136, and may be up to 6 characters long.
+Its content is constrained to one of the following strings: "False", or "True".
+Case is not important.
+The adjust-from-high flag indicates to the software whether it should make an upward-revision of the preferred equity weight of the portfolio based on a ratio of today's value of the S&P 500 versus the high of the index.
+We assume by definition that the value of the S&P 500 today cannot be higher than its high.
+While the software will always make an equity weight adjustment for the ratio of the S&P 500 today versus its last close (assuming these preferences are both set), it will skip an additional today-versus-high adjustment on a per-portfolio basis if this flag is not set.
+Note that the user may skip all equity adjustments by simply not setting the preference for S&P 500 today.
+See the command line option -t.

 ## Credits